If you're selling a property in Massachusetts and your property has a septic tank system, you'll need to pass a Title V inspection.

-Specific to the Bay State, Title V refers to a set of regulations created to protect waterways and the environment; septic inspections are an important part of these regulations.
-If you've passed an inspection within two years before a sale, you're set; if you're selling to family, you may not need one at all – see a step-by-step Title V deep dive here.
+Specific to the Bay State, Title V refers to a set of regulations created to protect waterways and the environment; septic tank inspections are an important part of these regulations.
+If you've passed an inspection within two years before a sale, you're set; if you're selling to family, you may not need one at all – see a step-by-step Title 5 inspection deep dive here.

-The inspection procedure can seem quite complicated, but good inspectors are experts at the local regulations and requirements for your area and will walk you smoothly through the process.
+The inspection procedure can seem quite complicated, but good septic tank inspectors are experts at the local regulations and requirements for your area and will walk you smoothly through the process.

 - Pass: Great news for the buyer and seller both.
 The system is in good working order and no further action is required.
 Our inspector will certify that your septic system has successfully passed inspection.

-- Conditional Pass: If repairs are required we can advise you as to which components of the system require repair or replacement.
-As septic system experts, our team can quickly make those repairs so we can issue your certificate of compliance.
+- Conditional Pass: If septic system repairs are required the inspectors will advise you as to which components of the system require repair or replacement.
+Once the necessary septic system repairs are made, you will receive a certificate of compliance.

-- Fail: If a septic system fails we’ll provide the reasons
+- Fail: If a septic system fails an inspection, inspectors will provide the reasons

-for the failure and the Board of Health advises on what steps need to be taken to correct the failure.
+for the failure and the Board of Health will advise which steps need to be taken to correct the failure.